Endalk-Chala/Endalk-Chala-domestic-vs-western-media-tigray/README.md

 - Collection is in progress.
 - Data will be gathered using public APIs, official archives, and manual retrieval where necessary.

 ---

-## Project Outcome

-- 📚 A portion of this research will contribute to a forthcoming book chapter in the edited volume:
-  **“Digital Battlefields: Transforming Media Narratives in Contemporary War and Conflict”**, to be published by **Palgrave Macmillan**.
-- 🔬 The broader research will continue beyond the book chapter, aiming to produce extended analyses and multiple scholarly publications.

----

-## Acknowledgments

-This repository was created to promote research transparency and accessibility.
-The datasets are intended for academic research and educational purposes.
-If you utilize any portion of the resources provided here, please acknowledge appropriately.

----

-## License

-This work is made available for **non-commercial, academic purposes only**.

----